 The FEP must meet with the applicant within five working days after the date the W-2 agency receives a signed Application Registration form.
-(See 1.4.2.1) The FFP has up

-The main functions of the FEP are: Eligibility determination; to seven working days after this first meeting to make a placement determination.
-The results of the seven working the s
+(See 1.4.2.1) The FEP has up to seven working days after this first meeting to make a placement determination.
+The FEP uses the information gathered to determine eligibility and placement.